Article | November 30, 2018

 The plan involves production of a batch and a packout operation to meet the customer’s demand.
 There was an assumption that there is enough inventory available in stock as per your system but the containers are actually empty due to a misrepresentation of inventory.
 Now, the planner needs to look for alternatives or push out scheduled start on operations.
 The ripple effect is that customer service now has to go back to the customer with a new promise date.
 An additional situation occurred when couple of operators who were supposed to work on a certain job had to be repurposed because a certain high priority lot failed quality testing pushing out the jobs that they were scheduled to work on.
 A certain equipment broke down due to a lack of proper scheduled maintenance in place adding a new variable that is altering production schedules.

-In this situation, a well-integrated mobile supply chain and planning system would feed data into each areas along with frequent cycle counts on those fast moving products and a good capacity schedule that can predict labor and machine capacities with a secondary backups in place would help your planner proactively plan.
+In this situation, a well-integrated mobile supply chain and planning system would feed data into each area along with frequent cycle counts on those fast moving products and a good capacity schedule that can predict labor and machine capacities with a secondary backup in place would help your planner proactively plan.
 A set of resources with the same capability to produce or understanding and planning for an alternative route of operations will alleviate some of the issues that were mentioned in this example.

 How will an integrated materials requirement planning and forecasting system help you?It ploughs through the system based on the coverage settings such as lead times and time fences on the product that requires planning and creates production signals based on material availability and resource capacity/ capability.
-The algorithm looks at the full set of products that require planning and share the same raw materials/ resources and shows the planner are schedules for all material requirements to meet supply and demand based on the calendar with working time.
-The planner sees the same visual schedule similar to the excel sheet and make informed decisions on how the reprioritization needs to happen and which lot production runs need to be scheduled first.
+The algorithm looks at the full set of products that require planning and share the same raw materials/ resources and shows the planner schedules for all material requirements to meet supply and demand based on the calendar with working time.
+The planner sees the same visual schedule similar to the excel sheet and makes informed decisions on how the reprioritization needs to happen and which lot production runs need to be scheduled first.
 Holidays and weekends automatically can be excluded from the MRP run along with any sales orders/ quotes that are blocked from requirements to be planned.

 The algorithm empowers the user to proactively plan and keep a tab on raw material and resource allocations.
 A stringent production floor standard operating procedure with stop gaps will control any uncontrolled activities that can alter inventory projections.